mshmcode/sql-project-fc/README.md

 2. Create a "Manufacturers" table with the following columns:

-manufacturer id
+manufacturer id,
-The manufacturer's name
+the manufacturer's name,
-manufacturer's address
+manufacturer's address,
-manufacturer's tax identification number date of signing the contract with the manufacturer
+manufacturer's tax identification number, date of signing the contract with the manufacturer.

 Set an appropriate "constraint" for each column

 3. Create a "Products" table with columns:

-product id
+product id,
-manufacturer id
+manufacturer id,
-Product name
+product name,
-product description
+product description,
-net purchase price
+net purchase price,
-gross purchase price
+gross purchase price,
-net selling price
+net selling price,
-gross selling price
+gross selling price,
-VAT percentage of sales
+VAT percentage of sales.

 Set an appropriate "constraint" for each column

 4. Create an "Orders" table with columns:

-order id
+order id,
-client id
+client id,
-product id
+product id,
-date of order
+date of order.

 Set an appropriate "constraint" for each column

 5. Create a "Customers" table with columns:

-client id
+client id,
-name
+name,
-last name
+last name,
-address
+address.

 Set an appropriate "constraint" for each column

 6. Join tables together using foreign keys:

-Products – Manufacturers
+Products – Manufacturers,
-Orders – Products
+Orders – Products,
-Orders - Customers
+Orders - Customers,

 7. Complete each table with data according to:

-"Producers" table – 4 items
+"Producers" table – 4 items,
-"Products" table – 20 items
+"Products" table – 20 items,
-"Orders" table – 10 items
+"Orders" table – 10 items,
-"Customers" table – 10 items
+"Customers" table – 10 items.

 8. Display all products with all data from the manufacturer that is in position 1 in the "Manufacturers" table

 9. Sort these products alphabetically by name